RB Leipzig: 2006–2009: Negotiations with various clubs and founding

-Before investing in Leipzig, Red Bull GmbH, led by co-owner Dietrich Mateschitz, searched three and a half years for a suitable location for an investment in German football.
-Besides Leipzig, the company also considered a location in western Germany and explored cities such as Hamburg, Munich and Düsseldorf.
+Before investing in Leipzig, Red Bull GmbH, led by co-owner Dietrich Mateschitz, spent three and a half years looking for a suitable location to invest in German football.
+Besides Leipzig, the company also considered a location in Western Germany, exploring such cities as Hamburg, Munich and Düsseldorf.

 The company made its first attempt to enter the German football scene in 2006.
 On the advice of Franz Beckenbauer, a personal friend of Dietrich Mateschitz, the company decided to invest in Leipzig.
 The local football club FC Sachsen Leipzig, successor to the former East German champions BSG Chemie Leipzig, had for years been in financial difficulties.
 Red Bull GmbH drew up plans to invest up to 50 million euros in the club.
-The company planned a takeover, with a change of team colours and of club name.
+The company planned a takeover, with a change of the team's colours and club name.
 Involved in the arrangements was film entrepreneur Michael Kölmel, sponsor of FC Sachsen Leipzig and owner of the Zentralstadion.
 By 2006, FC Sachsen Leipzig played in the Oberliga, by then the fourth tier in the German football league system.
 Playing in the fourth tier, the club had to undergo the German Football Association (DFB) licensing procedure.
-Red Bull GmbH and the club were close to a deal, but the plans were vetoed by the DFB, who rejected the proposed new club name "FC Red Bull Sachsen Leipzig" and feared too much influence from the company.
-After months of fan protests against Red Bull's involvement, when they deteriorated into violence, the company officially abandoned the plans.
+Red Bull GmbH and the club were close to a deal, but the plans were vetoed by the DFB, which rejected the proposed new club name "FC Red Bull Sachsen Leipzig" fearing too much influence from the company.
+After months of fan protests against Red Bull's involvement, which deteriorated into violence, the company officially abandoned the plans.

 Red Bull GmbH then turned to the former West Germany.
-The company made contact with Hamburg-based cult club FC St. Pauli, known for its left-leaning supporters, and met representatives of the club to discuss a sponsorship deal.
+The company made contact with Hamburg-based club FC St. Pauli, and met representatives of the club to discuss a sponsorship deal.
 A short time before, supporters of FC St. Pauli had participated in protests against Red Bull's takeover of SV Austria Salzburg.
-Once it became clear to the Hamburg side that the company had plans that went far beyond conventional sponsoring, it immediately ended the contact, and the question never even made it to the club management.
-The company then made contact with TSV 1860 Munich.
-Negotiations began behind closed doors, but the club was not interested in an investment and ended the contact.
+Once it became clear to the Hamburg side that the company had plans that went far beyond conventional sponsoring, it immediately ended the contact, and the question was never considered by the club's management.
+Red Bull then made contact with TSV 1860 Munich.
+Negotiations began behind closed doors, but the club was not interested in an investment and ended the discussions.

 In 2007, Red Bull GmbH made plans to invest in Fortuna Düsseldorf, a traditional club with more than 100 years of history.
-The plans became public and it was revealed that the company wanted to acquire more than 50 percent of the shares.
-Rumors spread that the company wanted to rename the club "Red Bull Düsseldorf" or similar.
-The plans were immediately met with wild protests from club supporters.
-As with FC Sachsen Leipzig, the plans also ran into legal difficulties: the statutes of the DFB did not allow to change a club name for advertising purposes or an external investor to obtain a majority of votes.
+The plans became public, and it was revealed that the company wanted to acquire more than 50 percent of the shares.
+Rumours spread that the company wanted to rename the club "Red Bull Düsseldorf", or similar.
+This was immediately met with protests from club supporters.
+As with FC Sachsen Leipzig, Red Bull's offer also ran into legal difficulties: the statutes of the DFB did not allow changing a club name for advertising purposes, nor for an external investor to obtain a majority share.